 Be sure you don't have very large pieces of fruit as they will make it more difficult to eat and take longer to soften while baking.
 A good, sharpened kitchen knife is another must when making fruit desserts.

-Never mind if you have a combination of hard, sandy, or over-ripe fruit.
+- A good recipe for not-so-great plums: if you find yourself with debatable-tasting stone fruit, bake these bars.
+Never mind if you have a combination of hard, sandy, or over-ripe plums.
+They all work.

 Related recipes you might like: